 Can-Fite Biopharma Ltd. (the "Company") was incorporated and started to operate in September 1994 as a private Israeli company.
-Can-Fite is a clinical-stage biopharmaceutical company focused on developing orally bioavailable small molecule therapeutic products for the treatment of autoimmune-inflammatory, oncological and sexual dysfunction indications.
+Can-Fite is a clinical-stage biopharmaceutical company focused on developing orally bioavailable small molecule therapeutic products for the treatment cancer, liver, inflammatory diseases, COVID-19 and erectile dysfunction.
 Its platform technology utilizes the Gi protein associated A3AR as a therapeutic target.
 A3AR is highly expressed in inflammatory and cancer cells, and not significantly expressed in normal cells, suggesting that the receptor could be a unique target for pharmacological intervention.
 The Company's pipeline of drug candidates are synthetic, highly specific agonists and allosteric modulators, or ligands or molecules that initiate molecular events when binding with target proteins, targeting the A3AR.

 The Company's ordinary shares have been publicly traded on the Tel-Aviv Stock Exchange since October 2005 under the symbol "CFBI" and the Company's American Depositary Shares ("ADSs") began public trading on the over the counter market in the U.S. in October 2012 and since November 2013 the Company's ADSs have been publicly traded on the NYSE American under the symbol "CANF".
+Each ADS represents 30 ordinary shares of the Company.